vjoel/tupelo/doc/faq.md

 For more on operations, see also [Transactions](doc/transactions.md).

-Syntax: what's the diff between blocks with and without arguments
+Syntax: what's the diff between blocks with and without arguments?
 ------

 You can use tupelo with a simplified syntax, like a "domain-specific language".
 Each construct with a block can be used in either of two forms, with an explicit block param or without.
 Compare [example/add-dsl.rb](example/add-dsl.rb) and [example/add.rb](example/add.rb).